Point Cloud Self-supervised Learning via 3D to Multi-view Masked Learner

-\textbf{Part Segmentation:} We evaluate our method's representation learning capability on the ShapeNetPart dataset~\cite{shapenetpart}, which contains 14,007 and 2,874 samples with 16 object categories and 50 part categories for training and validation.
-Following Point-MAE ~\cite{pang2022masked}, we sample 2,048 points from each input instance and adopt the same segmentation head ~\cite{qi2017pointnet, qi2017pointnet++} for the fair comparison, which concatenates the output features from different transformer blocks of the encoder.
+\textbf{Part Segmentation.} We evaluate our method's representation learning capability on the ShapeNetPart dataset~\citep{shapenetpart}, which contains 14,007 and 2,874 samples with 16 object categories and 50 part categories for training and validation.
+Following previous method ~\citep{pang2022masked}, we sample 2,048 points from each input instance and adopt the same segmentation head ~\citep{qi2017pointnet, qi2017pointnet++} for the fair comparison, which concatenates the output features from different transformer blocks of the encoder.
 The head only conducts simple upsampling for point tokens at different stages and concatenates them alone with the feature dimension as the output.
 We report mean IoU (mIoU) for all instances, with IoU for each category.
 Table~\ref{partseg} indicates that our method improves the baseline method Point-MAE and surpasses the state-of-the-art method Point-M2AE in all settings.

-\textbf{3D Object Detection:} To demonstrate the generality of the proposed method, we also pre-train the Multiview-MAE on the indoor ScanNetV2 dataset~\cite{ScanNetV2} and subsequently fine-tune our method on the object detection task.
-Our baseline is 3DETR~\cite{misra2021end}, which consists of a 3-block encoder and a transformer decoder.
+\textbf{3D Object Detection.} To demonstrate the generality of the proposed method, we also pre-train the Multiview-ML on the indoor ScanNetV2 dataset~\citep{ScanNetV2} and subsequently fine-tune our method on the object detection task.
+Our baseline is 3DETR~\citep{misra2021end}.
 We utilize the same backbone as 3DETR.
-The Table~\ref{tab:detection} indicates that Our method achieves 64.0 AP$_{25}$ (+1.9) and 42.9 AP$_{50}$ (+5.0) compared to the baseline 3DETR on the ScanNetV2 ~\cite{ScanNetV2} dataset.
+The Table~\ref{tab:detection} indicates that Our method achieves 63.9 AP$_{25}$ (+1.8) and 43.3 AP$_{50}$ (+5.4) compared to the baseline on the ScanNetV2 ~\citep{ScanNetV2} dataset.